Adoption Guidelines for Triangle Rabbits

 The primary caregiver must be an adult.
 The rabbit should be wanted by the entire family.
 Like a dog or a cat, caring for a rabbit is quite a responsibility, and while a child can certainly help with this, an adult should assume ultimate responsibility for their care.
 Interest forms should be completed by the primary caregiver.

 Roomy living space is essential to a happy house rabbit.
-An indoor enclosure at least eight square feet is required to house the bunny which can be an exercise pen, an extra large dog crate or a spare bedroom.
+For single rabbits an indoor enclosure at least 10 square feet is required to house the bunny which can be an exercise pen, an extra large dog crate with an exercise pen attached, or a spare bedroom.
+For bonded pairs and large breed rabbits the indoor enclosure should be at least 16 square feet.
 The space should contain the rabbit’s litterbox, food and water bowls and an assortment of toys (boxes, baskets, etc.) for them to play with.
 The rabbit should be out of his or her house at least 2-3 hours per day for quality time with the family in a bunny-proofed area.

 All of Triangle Rabbits’ rabbits are spayed or neutered.
 Exceptions may apply to special needs rabbits.
 All rabbits seeking the companionship of a rabbit friend are required to have been altered at least one month prior to the introduction process.